MarcusBecker-GitHub/FLORIDyn_Matlab/README.md

 ## Goals for the future
-The goal is to intigrate the developed model into an Ensemble Kalman Filter design and couple it with SOWFA.
+The goal is to integrate the developed model into an Ensemble Kalman Filter design and couple it with SOWFA.
 This should deliver a robust state estimation and will allow a Model Predictive Design approach, which will be the next goal.
-It is also the goal to implement the model in Julia for performance reeasons and to become independent from the Matlab platform.
+It is also the goal to implement the model in Julia for performance reasons and to become independent from the Matlab platform.
 This will likely be published as a new branch.

 ## Sources
 [1] Bastankhah, Majid, and Fernando Porté-Agel.
 “Experimental and Theoretical Study of Wind Turbine Wakes in Yawed Conditions.”
 Journal of Fluid Mechanics 806 (November 10, 2016): 506–41. https://doi.org/10.1017/jfm.2016.595.